 Henrico County enforces higher standards for floodplain management, including a prohibition of placing fill in the floodplain.
 All new buildings located in the SFHA must have their lowest floor elevated two feet above the Base Flood Elevation (BFE).
 New residential structures may not be located in or within 15 feet of the SFHA, and all structures within 40 feet of the SFHA or within the 500-year floodplain must have their lowest floor elevated one foot above the BFE.
 Elevation Certificates showing the floor elevations are required.
 Additionally, all development in the SFHA requires the submittal of a No-Rise Certificate with supporting technical data.

 As part of the County’s participation in the National Flood Insurance Program (NFIP), the County must regulate all development in the SFHA, and all development must be permitted.
 The type of permit necessary for specific development depends on the size, scope, location, and/or type of authorization and permit available under the rules.
-You can learn more about the specific permits in the Henrico Floodplain Technical Guidance Manual.

 In some cases, projects may be impossible to meet certain floodplain management criteria.
 This is atypical, however, in the case that this is applicable to a project, close coordination with the County is required to issue a variance.

 You can learn more about Floodplain Development Permits and Floodplain Variances, including accessing the application forms, by visiting the Floodplain Permits page.